-- Councils have different approaches to and levels of understanding of adaptive planning practices. - There is a need for clarification around the source(s) of climate change projections, the planning timeframes being used and how they are being applied by the different councils. - Councils and some residents continue to have different 'beliefs' about climate change overall, which then impacts on understanding and appreciations of the projections and scenarios, levels of risk acceptance, and planning for the future in general.
+- Councils have different approaches to, and levels of understanding of adaptive planning practices. - There is a need for clarification around the source(s) of climate change projections, the planning timeframes being used and how they are being applied by the different councils. - Councils, institutions and the general public have different levels of understanding about climate change, This impacts on people's understanding of climate change projections and scenarios, levels of risk acceptance and degree of planning required for managing potential future impacts.